 The science of training feedback

-This objective feedback idea isn’t just theoretical, it has been scientifically proven to create immediate and sustained improvements in athletic performance across a number of settings.
+The use of real-time, objective feedback isn’t just theoretical, it has been scientifically proven to create immediate and sustained improvements in athletic performance across a number of settings.
+For a full break down of the research and application of real-time feedback check out this blog post →

 The positive feedback loop